 The Static and Rapid-Static methods use different processing software and provide pretty similar horizontal accuracy.
-The Rapid-Static processing has more strict requirements for the data quality in comparison with the Static approach.
+Rapid-Static processing has more strict requirements for data quality in comparison with the Static approach.
 Moreover, Rapid-Static processing is available only for some regions1.

-In this guide, we will show you how to process raw data from Reach RS2 using the Static method.
+This guide will show you how to process raw data from Reach RS2 using the Static method.

 You can learn more about NOAA's OPUS service on their official site.

 Place a Reach device precisely above the marked point on the tripod and level it.
 Learn more about placing Reach receiver in this guide.

 To record logs for OPUS, follow the steps below: